mzywj2/Thesis-Project/README.md

 - Busco full_table.tsv output file - alter the file name to $genome_busco5.tsv ($genome: change the prefix respectively for each genome you analyse e.g. C_officinalis_busco5.tsv)
 - Telociraptor *gaps.tdt and *telomeres.tdt - alter the prefix of the file name respectively for each genome
 - TIDK output tsv converted to a csv - *telomeric_repeat_windows.csv - alter the prefix of the file name respectively for each genome
 - FOFN (file of file names) files for each of the input files - busco.fofn, gaps.fofn, sequences.fofn (for the *telomeres.tdt files) and tidk.fofn.
-If, as recommended above all the input files are placed in the same directory as the chromsyn.R script then the fofn file should layout like this:
+If, as recommended above all the input files are placed in the same directory as the chromsyn.R script then the fofn file layout should look like this:
 C_officinalis C_officinalis_telomeric_repeat_windows.csv

 C_groenlandica C_groenlandica_telomeric_repeat_windows.csv
 - However, if you chose to place the input files in a different directory then the paths to those files should be written in the fofn file e.g:
 C_officinalis /absolute/path/to/the/file/C_officinalis_telomeric_repeat_windows.csv